 Not convinced?
 Next time you are browsing the haircare aisle, look at the back or the bottom of the bottle/box.
 More often than not, the bottles barcode has a sticker bar code with a totally different barcode.

-Surprisingly enough, the price difference between drug store and salon is minimal.
+Surprisingly enough, the price difference between drug store and salons is minimal.
 The $3-5 difference isn’t worth the risk of buying bad products that may damage your hair!

 Unlike the drug stores, the salon allows you to return products that didn’t make you happy, you were unsatisfied with and allows you to try something else.
 We understand every head of hair reacts differently to new products and we want you to be happy.